OM4A-Training-Material/.github/profile/README.md

-## OM4A Training Organization
+## OM4A Training Material

-This Organization contains all the Training Material for the Models in the OpenMod4AFrica (OM4A) Project
+This page contains all the Training Material for the Models in the OpenMod4AFrica (OM4A) Project